 The Ballet Austin Academy* is the official ballet school of Ballet Austin serving more than 900 students each year.
 Ballet Austin II*, established in 1999 by Associate Artistic Director Michelle Martin, is Ballet Austin's second and apprentice company, which offers an opportunity for post high school, advanced dancers to hone their skills in a professional environment.
 The Butler Fellowship Program* offers 15 fully-underwritten scholarships to outstanding dancers, and features an innovative and personal approach to a traditional, professional-track training.
 They rehearse and perform with the main company and Ballet Austin II in main stage, touring and educational performances.

 Founded in 2007 through the generosity of Sarah and Ernest Butler, the Butler Center for Dance & Fitness serves over 9,000 people of all ages and skill level with year-round dance and fitness classes.
 It's is also home to one of Austin's top-ranked Pilates Centers.
 The company has developed outreach initiatives that reach 31 Central Texas school districts, 200 other area non-profits, engages families to dance together and invites patrons to informational talks.

 In 2008 Ballet Austin became a founding resident company for the state-of-the-art Joe R. and Teresa Lozano Long Center for the Performing Arts.
-Additionally, an in-house performance space, the 287 seat AustinVentures StudioTheater, now allows the company to offer intimate and affordable performances in an urban environment.
+Additionally, an in-house performance space, the 287-seat AustinVentures StudioTheater, allows the company to offer intimate and affordable performances in an urban environment.